IBM-Bluemix-Docs/ComposeForElasticsearch/dashboard-backups.md

 # Managing Backups
 {: #backups}

-You can create and download backups from the _Backups_ tab of the _Manage_ page of your service dashboard.
+You can create and restore backups from the _Backups_ tab of the _Manage_ page of your service dashboard.
 Daily, weekly, monthly, and on-demand backups are available.
 They are retained according to the following schedule:

 Backup type|Retention schedule
 ----------|-----------